 ITEM 5.
 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDER MATTERS, AND ISSUER PURCHASES OF EQUITY SECURITIES.

 Market Information for Common Stock

-Our common stock has been listed on the New York Stock Exchange ("NYSE") and was first traded on August 13, 2014.
-The following table sets forth the high and low sale prices of our common stock as reported by the NYSE.
+Our common stock has been listed on the New York Stock Exchange under the symbol "RYI" and was first traded on August 13, 2014.